WatipasoChirambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. I hate bins
 script displaying all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+19. Letters only
+script displaying alll lines of the file /etc/ssh/sshd_config startigng with a letter.